ScrippsDC/thoroughbredDeaths/README.md

 Then, we went through and found the auction houses's records for each auction.
 These files are saved in [source/undertack](data/source/undertack).
 Metadata on each auction file, is at [manual/undertack_meta.xlsx](data/manual/undertack_meta.xlsx).

-If a horse didn't have a recorded time in the auction records -- as may be the case when horses are withdrawn from the auction before the under tack show, break down on the course, or when they are "galloped" instead of being "breezed" -- we did not count the horse as having sprinted in the undertack.
+If a horse didn't have a recorded time in the auction records -- as may be the case when horses are withdrawn from the auction before the under tack show, break down on the course, or when they are "galloped" instead of being "breezed" -- we did not count the horse as having sprinted in the under tack.

 When talking about under tacks in the piece, we mostly focus on horses than sprinted one furlong (1/8th of a mile).
 This analysis includes horses that sprinted all distances.